Functional fixedness: Candle box

 More recently, Frank and Ramscar (2003) gave a written version of the candle problem to undergraduates at Stanford University.
 When the problem was given with identical instructions to those in the original experiment, only 23% of the students were able to solve the problem.
 For another group of students, the noun phrases such as "box of matches" were underlined, and for a third group, the nouns (e.g., "box") were underlined.
 For these two groups, 55% and 47% were able to solve the problem effectively.
 In a follow-up experiment, all the nouns except "box" were underlined and similar results were produced.
 The authors concluded that students' performance was contingent on their representation of the lexical concept "box" rather than instructional manipulations.
 The ability to overcome functional fixedness was contingent on having a flexible representation of the word box which allows students to see that the box can be used when attaching a candle to a wall.

-When Adamson (1952) replicated Duncker's box experiment, Adamson split participants into 2 experimental groups: preutilization and no preutilization.
+When Adamson (1952) replicated Duncker's box experiment, Adamson split participants into two experimental groups: preutilization and no preutilization.
 In this experiment, when there is preutilization, meaning when objects are presented to participants in a traditional manner (materials are in the box, thus using the box as a container), participants are less likely to consider the box for any other use, whereas with no preutilization (when boxes are presented empty), participants are more likely to think of other uses for the box.

-The two-cords problem
+The two-cord problem

-Birch and Rabinowitz (1951) adapted the two-cord problem from Norman Maier (1930, 1931), where subjects would be given 2 cords hanging from the ceiling, and 2 heavy objects in the room.
-They are told they must connect the cords, but they are just far enough apart that one cannot reach the other easily.
-The solution was to tie one of the heavy objects to a cord and be a weight, and swing the cord as a pendulum, catch the rope as it swings while holding on to the other rope, and then tie them together.
-The participants are split into 3 groups: Group R, which completes a pretask of completing an electrical circuit by using a relay, Group S, which completes the circuit with a switch, and Group C which is the control group given no pretest experience.
-Group R participants were more likely to use the switch as the weight, and Group S were more likely to use the relay.
-Both groups did so because their previous experience led them to use the objects a certain way, and functional fixedness did not allow them to see the objects as being used for another purpose.
+Birch and Rabinowitz (1951) adapted the two-cord problem from experiments by Norman Maier (1930, 1931), where a participant would be shown two cords hanging from the ceiling and instructed to connect them, but the cords are far enough apart so that the participant cannot reach one while holding the other.
+The only solution was to tie a heavy object to one cord as a weight, making it possible to swing the cord as a pendulum, then catch the swinging cord while holding the stationary cord, and tie them together.
+The only heavy objects provided were an electrical switch and an electrical relay.
+Participants were questioned on their choice between the two objects after successfully solving the problem.
+The participants were split into three groups: Group R was given a pretest task to complete an electrical circuit using a relay, Group S completed an identical circuit using a switch, and Group C was the control group made up of engineering students and was given no pretraining.
+Participants from Group C used both objects equally as the pendulum weight, while Group R exclusively used the switch as the pendulum weight, and most from Group S used the relay.
+When questioned on their choice, participants argued that whichever object they had used was obviously better suited for solving the problem.
+Their previous experience emphasised the other object as an electrical object, and functional fixedness prevented them from seeing it as being used for another purpose.